Master of Science in Finance

 Affiliated schools incorporate the FRM curriculum into their course of study.
 By aligning an academic program with the FRM content matter, rigorous academic instruction can be coupled with practitioner-driven insight and certification.
 Through this academic partnership, you are better prepared to succeed in the challenging field of risk management.

-While NIU has a national reputation for quality and excellence, our M.S. in Financial Risk Management program is reasonably priced and costs less than other highly ranked graduate FRM programs in Illinois.
+While NIU has a national reputation for quality and excellence, our M.S. in Finance program is reasonably priced and costs less than other similar programs in Illinois.
 The Graduate School provides more detailed information about program-level tuition.

 |Graduate FRM Programs||12 Credit Hours Cost